dasgeekchannel/archi3xfcehybrid/README.md

     Navigate to .config
     locate xfce4 folder
     paste downloaded xfce4 folder here in place

+ ## Step #3 Wallpaper
+ Move the downloaded wallpaper to your pictures folder Validate path is correct for feh in i3 .config file

+## Step # 4 Enjoy
     Logout of current DE
     Login to i3